KnutAM/AbaqusRolloverSimulation/readme.md

 ## Running for the first time
 ### Requirements
-* Abaqus Standard setup to compile fortran user subroutines
+* Abaqus Standard setup to compile fortran user subroutines.
+Note special requirements below if ifort version higher than 16
 * Python 2.7 or higher

 ### Steps